Chantilly Lace (song): In popular culture

 The song inspired an answer song titled "That Makes It", recorded by actress Jayne Mansfield in 1964, and released as the B-side to "Little Things Mean A Lot".
 Mansfield performed the song in the 1966 film The Las Vegas Hillbillys.

+In 1991, the cartoon Wish Kid, starring Macaulay Culkin, used an altered version of Chantilly Lace as the shows intro.
+Changing the words from "Oh baby, that's what I like" to "Yo baby, wish is what I like".
+The show only ran for 13 episodes.